andy-byers/CalicoDB/README.md

 1. Get everything code reviewed!
 2. Need to implement repair (`Status DB::repair()`)
     + Run when a database cannot be opened due to corruption (not the same as recovery)
-3. Support Windows (write a `Storage` implementation)
+3. Support Windows (write an `Env` implementation)
 4. When we roll back a transaction, we shouldn't undo any vacuum operations that have occurred
-   + Add a new WAL record type: a "meta" record that signals some operation and maybe a payload specific to the operation type
-   + This record type can signal vacuum start, vacuum end, or even other things as needed
-   + We should still roll vacuum operations forward during recovery
+   + Added a "vacuum record" that marks the start or end of a vacuum
+   + Just need to get the recovery routine to understand them

 ## Documentation
 Check out CalicoDB's [usage and design documents](doc).